 Simply put; the stronger you get, the more force you can produce.
 If you can produce more force with each step then you can improve your overall running economy (i.e. the amount of energy utilised when running at aerobic intensity).
 Not to mention that you can also decrease the risk of injury.

-Strength training should focus on 'low volume', so rather than gaining muscle, you’ll actually get stronger whilst also gaining all of the benefits for running.
+Strength training should focus on 'low volume', so rather than gaining muscle and getting excessively buff, you’ll actually get stronger whilst also gaining all of the benefits for running.

 To make a significant difference, you need to lift heavy weights for 3-6 reps for 3-6 sets, taking long rests between.